DECAY DETECTION TECHNIQUES

-Visual inspection will reveal much about a tree.
-However, occasionally, a tree will show symptoms that suggest problems which cannot be seen externally.
+Visual inspection will reveal a lot about a tree, however, occasionally, a tree will show symptoms that suggest problems which cannot be seen externally.
 Consequently, an internal inspection is needed to assess the tree’s structure.
-JCA offers three such methods; the Picus Sonic Tomograph, the Resistograph and the Fractometer.
+At JCA we have tree decay detection methods; the Picus Sonic Tomograph, the Resistograph and the Fractometer.

 Picus Sonic Tomograph

 The Picus Sonic Tomograph measures the speed at which a sonic pulse travels through a tree from various points (based on the principle that sound travels faster through good wood than decayed wood).
 The sonic pulse is generated by contact with pins with a digital hammer, around the tree’s circumference.
 Sensors, attached to the pins, measure the time sound takes to travel through the wood.

 Once all the pins have been tapped, the information is sent to a laptop where the speed variations are displayed using a range of colours.